AnasAitzouinet/inMarrakesh/README.md

-# Anasaitzouinet-inmarrakesh
+# inMarrakesh

-A Next.js 13 (App Router) web application that showcases destinations, handles user authentication, and includes a custom Admin panel.
+A Next.js 15 (App Router) web application that showcases destinations, handles user authentication, and includes a custom Admin panel.
 This project uses TypeScript, Tailwind CSS, Prisma, and various custom hooks and components to provide a scalable, maintainable architecture.

 ## Table of Contents
 - [Overview](#overview)